On this page

 What is currently happening?

-A pilot has been completed with a small number of Māori community providers who used the AIR vaccinator portal to record adult MMR vaccinations.
+A pilot has been completed in November 2022 with a small number of Māori community providers who used the AIR vaccinator portal to record adult MMR vaccinations.
 The pilot was used to assist with testing the system and providing insights into future requirements.

-From December, the pharmacy sector has been invited to sign up to the AIR vaccinator portal, starting with facility managers and then vaccinators.
-The aim is for the AIR vaccinator portal to replace ImmuniseNow from mid-January 2023.
-Other segments of the vaccinating workforce will be invited to start using the AIR vaccinator portal in a staged approach from January 2023.
+- Since December 2022, the pharmacy sector has been invited to sign up to the AIR vaccinator portal.
+The aim is for the AIR vaccinator portal to replace ImmuniseNow from Q1 2023.
+Additionally, public health teams providing Mpox consultations have been invited to sign up.

 Work continues in engaging with PMS vendors to develop the next stages of the AIR which will support the connection of electronic patient management systems (PMS) with AIR.
 We will keep you updated as progress is made.